-North Dakota, with a job growth rate of nearly 7 percent (6.91%), was clearly the national leader in 2012 -- largely due its recent energy boom and related economic growth as thousands move there to find work.
+North Dakota, with a job growth rate of 8.5 percent, was clearly the national leader in 2012 -- largely due its recent energy boom and related economic growth as thousands move there to find work.
 But its rate of growth is also an outlier, as no other state has come close to matching North Dakota's year-over-year jumps in job growth in recent years.

 Many economists attribute this sluggish increase in the employment rate in part to the federal sequestration implemented at the start of 2012, where significant across-the-board cuts in spending have affected many state economies.
 Given its extensive military infrastructure and the Northern region's role as part of the Washington, D.C. metropolitan area, Virginia is seen as especially vulnerable.

-Regionally speaking, employment growth rates in 2011 were positive for all but two areas.
-The Northern region grew at the fastest rate (1.72%), followed by the Central (1.28%) and Valley (1.19%) regions.
-The Eastern and Southside regions experienced employment losses, while growth was minimal in the remaining regions.
+Regionally speaking, employment growth rates in 2012 were positive for all but three areas.
+The Central region grew at the fastest rate (1.79%), followed by the Northern (1.45%) and West Central (1.18%) regions.
+The Eastern, Southwest, and Southside regions experienced employment losses.

 What Influences Employment Growth?

 The three most important factors influencing employment growth are national business cycles (expansions and contractions in the economy), the mix of industries, and the relative attractiveness (competitive advantages) of the region.

 Although underlying business cycles may be similar across the nation, it is the mix of industries that most affects the magnitude of the variation in any state or region's employment growth.
 For example, through most of the last 10 years, employment growth in Virginia and the nation has been significantly influenced by two trends: 1) reduction in manufacturing employment due to global competition and labor-saving technology enhancements, and 2) strong employment gains in the professional and business services industry.